danilomo/tenma-chess/README.md

 ## Acknowledgements

-Tenma Chess was made possible thanks to the open game databases from lichess.org and chess.com (used in the test resources)
+Creating Tenma Chess was possible thanks to the open game databases from lichess.org and chess.com (used in the test resources)